Enjoy Sushi-rice at home now! Learning how to make sushi rice at home can never have been this easy!

 Sushi originally belonged to China.
 Typically fish was fermented with rice and water for long term use as preservation and prevention from flies.
 It is served by discarding the rice, and only fish is used to eat.
-This fermented fish can be eaten or stored for up to a year or so.
+This fermented fish can be eaten or stored for up to a year or so termed as a sushi rice dish.
 Previously it wasn’t a fancy dish wrapped with rice; rice wasn’t even a concern back then but only to preserve the great “narezushi.”

 In the seventh century, the Japanese used sushi and other seafood as their staple (essential food used as daily intake is known as a staple).
 By the seventeen century, they used a different method of making sushi that didn’t require any preservation.